3 Days in London: Perfect First-Timer Itinerary

 How to Do It:

-- • Join a free Yeoman Warder (Beefeater) tour—departs regularly throughout the day from main entrance.
+- • Join a free Yeoman Warder (Beefeater) tour—tours usually start every 45 minutes from the main entrance.

 - • Explore the White Tower, ravens, and Medieval Palace after.